vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. There is a market with `id_xxx` with all the same parameters as the accepted proposal had.
 1. The LP party has general account balance in USD of `9000` and bond account balance `1000` on the market `id_xxx`.
 1. The market is still in "pending" state.
-1. The market becomes enaced when the enactment time is passed.
+1. The market becomes enacted when the enactment time is passed.
 1. Other parties can trade on the market, and become continuous.

 ### Test case 14: Market with trading terminated is not restored, collateral moved correctly